Skip to main content

 20 mentions Positive Neutral Negative

 The game's optimization has received significant criticism, with many users reporting performance issues, particularly on older hardware.
 Players have experienced lag, crashes, and slowdowns during larger battles, leading to frustration and a lack of recommendations.
-Despite some improvements, the overall consensus is that the game suffers from unoptimized memory usage and stability problems, detracting from the overall experience.
+While some users found performance acceptable on mid-range PCs, the overall consensus highlights that the game suffers from serious optimization problems that detract from the experience.

 • “Performance is okay on a mediocre PC on Windows 10 (dual core, 8 GB and 2 GB AMD graphic card) when I set the graphics to normal/good.”